ramandv/obsidian-snippets-manager/README.md

 ## Usecases

+### I already use Text Expander kind of apps or plugins:
+But does it work on your mobile?
+In most of the cases, that might be the case.
+But this plugin will work on your mobile too.

 ### Mobile Use:
 I use Snippet Manager to quickly copy things like addresses, map locations, URLs, and quotes.
 With the help of the "[Website shortcut](https://play.google.com/store/apps/details?id=com.deltacdev.websiteshortcut&hl=en_IN)" Android app and the [Obsidian Advanced URI plugin](https://github.com/Vinzent03/obsidian-advanced-uri), I’ve set up a shortcut directly to the snippet search modal.
 Now, with just one click, I can copy whatever I need to my clipboard and paste it anywhere on my phone.